stela2502/Singularity_Tutorial/README.md

 You are expected to:

 1. Edit the generated `.def` file
-2. Adjust the `Makefile` if needed
+2. Adjust the `Makefile` and there especially DEPLOY_DIR and MODULE_FILE

 That’s it.